johnnguyen2020/ComputerSystems/Lab6_Allocators/README.md

 **Write a 1-2 sentence answer here:**

-Part3: mlock locks pages of memory to the RAM which is useful for security/privavy in sensitive decrypted data and additionally for programs with real time constraints.
-Moving this data to RAM as opposed to swap prevents hackers from accesssing the data in the case the system shuts down and data is stuck on the disk where it is easily accessible by another  party.
+Mlock locks pages of memory to the RAM which is useful for security/privavy in sensitive decrypted data and additionally for programs with real time constraints.
+Moving this data to RAM as opposed to swap prevents hackers from accesssing the data in the case the system shuts down and data is stuck on the disk where it is easily accessible by an outside party.

 ## Part 4 - The simplest memory allocator